pr1me-e1gh7/team-profile-generator/README.md

 ## 👨‍💻 Mission
 Use Node.js to help user's quickly create a representation of a project's roster based on entered information.
 ## 💻 User Experience
+A full walkthrough is shown in the preview section of this readme.
 To use the generator, follow these steps:
 1. Fork this repo, download it to your PC
 2. Open the folder directory in your terminal
 3. Run ``npm install``